jaredly/planjs/Roadmap.md

 # Optimizing the JIT compiler:

 - [ ] if we're calling a LAW, we can eliminate a bunch of unnecessary APPs because we know the (minimum) arity
+  - eh, ok I'm not actually sold on this I guess.
 - [ ] let's try inlining stuff!
 What does that do?
 - [ ] sooo it turns out the jitted code is only really responsible for producing a data structure that gets pushed onto the stack. seems like we want a VM anyways
 - [ ] areee there some functions that we can through fancy analysis turn into strict?
 Thus allowing them to be much more effectively JITted?
 Like, you could inline a PCASE as a switch or something...

+lol for the editor, can I rope in my dealio?

 # OK so something muuch simpler ought to be: